Kimel AP-9

 The Kimel AP-9 is a semiautomatic pistol that was manufactured by A. A. Arms and distributed by Kimel Industries, Inc. of Indian Trail, North Carolina.
 A. A. Arms began manufacturing the AP-9 in 1988 until 1994.
-The AP-9 resembles the TEC-9.

 Design

 The standard AP-9 has a 5-inch barrel.
 The AP-9 Target began with a 12-inch barrel (Target AP-9), but this was later reduced to 11 inches (AP-9/11 Target); they both have a separate fore-end and a fluted barrel.
 These firearms were banned by most states after the passage of the Federal Assault Weapons Ban.

 After the Assault Weapons Ban of 1994, a ten-round magazine was introduced.
 Original magazines included 10-round and 20-round capacities.

 Accessories

 The AP-9 had original accessories of a hard plastic case, a nylon case with extra magazine pouches, a forward handle, a flash suppressor, and recoil compensator, as well as a barrel extension.